sanyaade-teachings/TideSDK-Blackberry/README.md

 5) When the simulator starts up in the lower left side of the simulator display is an IP address--please note the number.

-Note: If you are interested in writing Titanium Applications go to "How to Create Titanium Applications using the BlackBerry SDK" section below.
-If you are interested in native BlackBerry development to extend or contribute to the Titanium platform go to "How to Setup and Build the Titanium BlackBerry SDK (Native Platform Drop-In)"
+Note: If you are interested in writing TideSDK Applications go to "How to Create TideSDK Applications using the BlackBerry SDK" section below.
+If you are interested in native BlackBerry development to extend or contribute to the TideSDK platform go to "How to Setup and Build the TideSDK BlackBerry SDK (Native Platform Drop-In)"

-How to Create Titanium Applications using the BlackBerry SDK
+How to Create TideSDK Applications using the BlackBerry SDK
 ------------------------------------------------------------

-1) Get the latest Titanium Studio at http://preview.appcelerator.com/studio/bb.
+1) Get the latest TideSDK Studio at http://preview.appcelerator.com/studio/bb.
 The Studio team will be posting frequent updates.

-2) Download and unzip the most recent BlackBerry Titanium SDK from http://preview.appcelerator.com/studio/bb.
+2) Download and unzip the most recent BlackBerry TideSDK SDK from http://preview.appcelerator.com/studio/bb.
 The BB team will be posting frequent updates.

-3) In the Preferences panel under Titanium Studio > Preferences from the main menu select Titanium Studio and then Titanium.
-In the Titanium SDK Home box put the path of downloaded BlackBerry Titanium SDK.
+3) In the Preferences panel under TideSDK Studio > Preferences from the main menu select TideSDK Studio and then TideSDK.
+In the TideSDK SDK Home box put the path of downloaded BlackBerry TideSDK SDK.
 Goto the BlackBerry tab and in the BlackBerry NDK Home box put the path to the NDK downloaded from step 2 BlackBerry tools setup above.
 It by default lives in /Applications/bbndk on Mac.
 In the Simulator IP box enter the IP address you noted in step 5 BlackBerry tools setup above.

-4) Use Titanium Studio to create a new BlackBerry project by select File->New.
+4) Use TideSDK Studio to create a new BlackBerry project by select File->New.
 Pick a starter template.
 When done you can run your newly created project to the BlackBerry simulator by choosing Run As->BlackBerry Simulator.

 5) To display Ti.APP.info for your application you need to use the command line / BB tools for now until Studio can read the logs.
 Here's the steps: